DefenderOfBasic/sunriseoath.github.io/about.md

 # About

+Welcome to my blog and static webpage.
+Enjoy your stay.

 I am a…
 - Christian
 - thinker & writer
 - piano teacher & musicianship coach

 This website is for…
-- blog posts
-- static content
+- plaintext archival
-- experimentation
+- artistic experimentation
+- stream of consciousness updates

 For a portal to the rest of my web presence, see my [Carrd](https://sunriseoath.carrd.co).